 Possible Side Effects and Risks

-- Redness, bruising, or swelling at the injection site.
+- Mild redness or bruising at the injection site

+In rare cases, small blood clots or inflammation may develop in the treated vein.
 These side effects usually resolve within a few days to weeks.
-Serious complications are very rare when the procedure is performed by a trained specialist.
+Serious complications are uncommon when the procedure is performed by an experienced specialist.

 Maintaining results may require additional treatments over time, depending on your lifestyle and vein health.